Digestion is a mysterious thing. Temperamental. Sensitive.

 In healthy individuals, these gut bugs coexist peacefully and digestion and other bodily systems function properly.
 However, in certain unfavorable conditions caused by poor diet, stress, infections, antibiotics, or other environmental assailants, negative bacteria are able to overpower beneficial bacteria, leading to bacterial imbalances.

 One fairly common condition that arises from bacterial imbalances is called SIBO, or small intestinal bacterial overgrowth.
 SIBO occurs when certain bacteria, which are normally found in your colon and large intestine, mobilize and move up towards your small intestine.
 Once established there, the bacteria feed on the food passing through your small intestine which can lead to poor nutrient absorption, particularly that of fat-soluble vitamins and iron.
-The feasting also bacteria produce gases that contribute to SIBO symptoms like abdominal pain and bloating.
+The feasting bacteria also produce gases that contribute to SIBO symptoms like abdominal pain and bloating.

 Because the gut is so intertwined with other systems in the body, symptoms of an imbalance vary greatly.
 However, the most common include: